nurekeshka/spy/README.md

-# spy
+# Spy – Software Parsing You

- The application designed for webscrapping
+The application designed for web-scrapping social media and other sources of information.